Class of 2026

 Sotiris Sideris

-Sotiris Sideris, data editor at the Center for Collaborative Investigative Journalism in the U.S. and Reporters United in Greece, will explore the use of generative AI to enhance accountability reporting and reinforce audience trust.
+He is exploring the use of generative AI to enhance accountability reporting and reinforce audience trust.

-headshot of Daniel Strauss
+Headshot of Daniel Strauss

 Daniel Strauss

-Daniel Strauss, most recently a national political reporter for CNN based in Washington, D.C., will study how the rising use of cryptocurrency will affect federal campaigns, elections and policymaking.
+He is studying how the rising use of cryptocurrency will affect federal campaigns, elections and policymaking.

 Ling Wei

-Ling Wei, a freelance editor with Phoenix News in China, will study the intersection of xenophobia and the internet and how journalists can use storytelling to broaden perspectives and reduce division.
+She is studying the intersection of xenophobia and the internet and how journalists can use storytelling to broaden perspectives and reduce division.

 Headshot of Wufei Yu